adamdecaf/docs/docs/watchman/search.md

-Moov's OFAC product offers numerous search options for inspecting the SDN and related data.
+Moov's Watchman product offers numerous search options for inspecting the SDN and related data.

 ### All In One

-The most common endpoint for searching across all data OFAC has indexed.
+The most common endpoint for searching across all data Watchman has indexed.
 To perform this search make an HTTP query like the following:

 ```
 $ curl -s 'http://localhost:8084/search?q=nicolas+maduro&limit=1' | jq .